GBathie/property_test_regular/README.md

 ---
 ### Tests
-Here may be found the results of the `tests.cpp` program when compiled and run on my computer.
+Here may be found the results of the `tests.cpp` program when compiled and ran on my computer.

 Results for the NFA for `0^*1^*`:
 ![01star](./figures/time01.png "Results for 0^*1^*")

 Results for a random NFA with `10` states:
 ![random_nfa](./figures/time_random.png "Results for a random NFA with 10 states")

+As expected, the property testing algorithm is much faster than the exact algorithm when the input is large, and tends to a constant time complexity.
+The runtime is not constant because overlapping queries are made only once, and the larger the input is, the less overlapping queries there are, therefore there are more queries and the runtime increases.

 To compile the test program, run `make tests`.
 Run the resulting `./tests` file, and then run `python generate_graphs.py` to generate graphs as seen above.